justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 and hence our result. $$ \blacksquare $$

-We also recall a result regarding the symmetry of these integrals originally discovered by Legendre.
+&emsp; We also recall a result regarding the symmetry of these integrals originally discovered by Legendre.

 **Proposition.** (Legendre's Identity) *Suppose $$ k_1^2 + k_2^2 = 1 $$.
 Then*